isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-cockroaches-bite.markdown

 **Cockroach Diet: Omnivores at Heart**
 Cockroaches are omnivorous pests, which means they have a diverse diet.
 They will eat just about anything that's edible, whether it's dead or alive animals, plants, or decaying matter.
 This dietary versatility is one of the reasons they are such persistent and adaptable pests in various environments.
 ## **Do Cockroaches Really Bite?**
 **Yes, the answer is a resounding yes, cockroaches can and do bite.
-However, it's important to note that cockroaches do not bite humans as a primary source of food. **
+However, it's important to note that cockroaches do not bite humans as a primary source of food.Â **
 **Their natural inclination is to find food and shelter, and humans are not typically on their menu.
 Instead, cockroaches resort to biting in certain situations:**
 1. **Scarcity of Food:**When cockroaches cannot find their usual sources of food, such as crumbs or organic matter, they may explore alternative options, including nibbling on human skin.
 2. **Feeling Threatened:**Cockroaches are primarily nocturnal creatures that prefer to remain hidden.
 If they feel cornered or threatened, they may[bite as a defense mechanism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4641686/).